MaikKlein/Wyre/README.md

   }
   do 5.times(){
     // receives and waits for the result
-    // alternative: use .recv() to get the result immediately.
+    // alternative: use .try_recv() to get the result immediately.
     // prints '42' 5 times.
     printfln!(pipe.recv());
   }